Federico Mattiello: Atalanta and loans

 On 31 January 2018, Mattiello was signed by Atalanta, who agreed to keep him on loan with S.P.A.L. until the end of the season.
 On 20 July 2018, Mattiello joined Bologna on loan from Atalanta until 30 June 2019.
 On 23 September, he scored the first goal of his career, the opener in a 2–0 home win over Roma in the league.
 On 10 July 2019, Mattiello was loaned out to Cagliari.
 On 15 September 2020, he joined Spezia.
 On 31 January 2022, Mattiello was loaned to Alessandria.
 On 1 September 2022, Mattiello's contract with Atalanta was terminated by mutual consent.

 Go Ahead Eagles

 On 5 September 2022, after having been released from his Atalanta contract, Mattiello signed a contract with Dutch Eredivisie club Go Ahead Eagles until the end of the 2022–23 season.

 International career

 Since 2010, Mattiello has made 18 appearances for Italy at youth level; he managed six appearances and one goal with the Under-16 team (which came against Ukraine on 16 October 2010), eight appearances with the Under-17 side, and four with the Under-20 side.

 Style of play

-Once considered to be one of the most promising young Italian players in his position in the media, Mattiello is capable of playing as a full-back or winger on either flank.
+Mattiello is capable of playing as a full-back or winger on either flank.